sguitardude/csharpstandard/standard/classes.md

 An iterator block may be used as the body of a function member as long as the return type of the corresponding function member is one of the enumerator interfaces ([§14.14.2](classes.md#14142-enumerator-interfaces)) or one of the enumerable interfaces ([§14.14.3](classes.md#14143-enumerable-interfaces)).
 It may occur as a *method_body*, *operator_body* or *accessor_body*, whereas events, instance constructors, static constructors and finalizers may not be implemented as iterators.

-When a function member is implemented using an iterator block, it is a compile-time error for the formal parameter list of the function member to specify any `ref` or `out` parameters.
+When a function member is implemented using an iterator block, it is a compile-time error for the formal parameter list of the function member to specify any `in`, `out`, or `ref` parameters.

 ### 14.14.2 Enumerator interfaces